the-drunk-coder/megra-doc/docs/installation.md

 ## With Cargo

-If you already use `rust` and `cargo`, you can install the latest relase from crates.io.

-On Linux, I recommend this method ... install cargo from you package manager, then install Mégra with cargo.
+On Linux, I recommend this method ... install `cargo` from your distro's package manager, then install Mégra with `cargo`.

+If you already use `rust` and `cargo` (on any system), you can install the latest relase from crates.io.

 In a terminal, type:
 ```
 cargo install megra_rs
 ```

 On **Windows**, you'll need the ringbuffer feature, so type:
 ```bash
 cargo install megra_rs --features ringbuffer
 ```

+The ringbuffer version might have a slightly higher latency, but is way less complicated to use on any system.
 Please read the chapter about audio configuration to see what the ringbuffer feature does.

 ### Low-Latency Build